Ranitzky/testrail-postman/README.md

 # testrail-postman
-A Postman collection containing TestRail requests,
+A Postman collection containing TestRail requests

+1. Import collection into Postman
+2. Select "Live" environment and add baseUrl, username and password